jdrsn/slate/source/includes/_users.md

 200
 ```

-`GET /u/app/u/userId?x=<JSON>`

-Via `GET`, the data needs to be passed as a JSON string in the query param `x` of the URL.

 ### URL parameters

-In the request URL, you must replace the parameters below with your respective data.
+In the request URL, you must replace the parameters below (excluding `u`) with your respective data.

 Parameter | Description | Required
 --------- | ----------- |  -----------